aaiss1/StreetSmart/README.md

 sudo python3 setup.py install
 sudo apt-get install python3-dev python3-rpi.gpio

-In this, we are using
-CSN_PIN = 0  # connected to GPIO8// ITS THE RASPI's CE PIN # 0
-CE_PIN = 17  # connected to GPIO17
+On the Raspberry Side, the COMM Connections are CSN_PIN = 0  # connected to GPIO8// ITS THE RASPI's CE PIN # CE_PIN = 17  # connected to GPIO17

+The hierachy is
+lighting.py -------> main.py

+run sudo python3 main.py